katerinavr/SDL-Agents/README.md

 - `notebooks`: Contain examples of using the agentic pipeline to operate the N9 robot will tasks of increased complexity.

-- `videos`: A video demonstrating the agentic workflow to operate the robotic equipment using a simple prompt.
+- `videos`: A video demonstrating the agentic workflow to operate the robotic equipment using a simple prompt can be found under assets\sdl_agents.gif.

 ![demo](assets\sdl_agents.gif)